iotaledger/susee-streams-poc/README.md

 Have a look into the [Docker folder README](./docker/README.md) for more details.

-*IOTA Bridge* and *Management Console* are services provided by the [SUSEE Node](#reliable-susee-node-backend) which is needed to run the *SUSEE Streams POC* Applications.
+*IOTA Bridge*, *Management Console* and other services are provided by the [SUSEE Node](#reliable-susee-node-backend) which is needed to run the *SUSEE Streams POC* Applications.
 There are several options to set up and deploy a *SUSEE Node*.